kkmhogen/KBeaconDemo_Android/README.md

 |`Adv type`|URL|URL|URL|URL|URL|URL|URL|URL|URL|TLM|URL

+**Notify:**
+  For the advertisement period, Apple has some suggestions that make the device more easily discovered by IOS phones.
+(The suggest value was: 152.5 ms; 211.25 ms; 318.75 ms; 417.5 ms; 546.25 ms; 760 ms; 852.5 ms; 1022.5 ms; 1285 ms).
+For more information, please refer to Section 3.5 in "Bluetooth Accessory Design Guidelines for Apple Products".
+The doucument link: https://developer.apple.com/accessories/Accessory-Design-Guidelines.pdf.

 #### 4.3.2 Get device parameters
 After the app connect to KBeacon success.
-The KBeacon will automatically read current parameters from physical device. so the app can update UI and show the parameters to user after connection setup.
+The KBeacon will automatically read current parameters from KBeacon device. so the app can update UI and show the parameters to user after connection setup.
  ```Java
 private KBeacon.ConnStateDelegate connectionDelegate = new KBeacon.ConnStateDelegate()
 {